KKachanouskaya/CU-Fintech-Bootcamp/README.md

 ## Business Activities:

-* The company primarily serves banks, wealth management and brokerage firms, Internet services companies, and registered investment advisers.
-* More than 4,700 companies, including 16 of the 20 largest U.S. banks, 43 of the 50 largest wealth management and brokerage firms, over 500 of the largest registered investment advisers (“RIAs”) and hundreds of internet services companies, leverage Envestnet technology and services.
 * It operates through Envestnet and Envestnet | Yodlee segments.
 * The company’s product and services suites include:
   1. Envestnet | Enterprise, which provides an end-to-end open architecture wealth management platform, as well as sells data aggregation and reporting, data analytics, and digital advice capabilities